yleeyilin/tp/docs/UserGuide.md

 ### Saving the data

-Data in your PoochPlanner is saved in the hard disk automatically after any command that modfies the data.
+Data in your PoochPlanner is saved in the hard disk automatically after any command that modifies the data.
 You will not need to save any data manually.

 ### Editing the data file